rpm-software-management/dnf/doc/cli_vs_yum.rst

 ================================================

 The :ref:`clean_requirements_on_remove <clean_requirements_on_remove-label>`
 switch is on by default in DNF.
-It can thus be confusing to compare the "erase" operation results between DNF and Yum as by default DNF is often going to remove more packages.
+It can thus be confusing to compare the "remove" operation results between DNF and Yum as by default DNF is often going to remove more packages.